-Energise Your Future at the Skills for Energy Conference’ brings together education and the energy industry, showcasing the innovation behind this buoyant sector.
+The Skills for Energy annual event brings together education and the energy industry, showcasing the innovation behind this buoyant sector.

-Exhibitors provide insights into their world of work through interactive challenges to assist young people with making more informed choices when deciding upon their careers.
+Exhibitors provide insights into their world of work through interactive activities to assist young people with making more informed choices when deciding upon their careers.